Števan Smodiš

 Števan (Štefan) Smodiš (István Szmodis, born 1758) was a Slovene Lutheran priest and writer.

 He was born in Liszó, Somogy (today Zala county).
 His parents had migrated from the Slovene March (Slovenska okroglina, today Prekmurje).
 He worked as a teacher in Nemescsó.
-His ordination as a curate was on March 24, 1787 in Puconci and by 1792 he was working in Hodoš.
+His ordination as a curate was on March 24, 1787, in Puconci and by 1792 he was working in Hodoš.

 On July 25, 1792, he arrived in Bodonci.
 The date of his death is unknown or uncertain.
-He wrote hymns and a sermon in the Prekmurje dialect.
+He wrote hymns and a sermon in the Prekmurje Slovene.